elcuazcode/elcuazcode/README.md

 ### Glad to see you here!
-I am Jonathan Velasquez, I am passionate about python and solving problems efficiently.
+<p>I am Jonathan Velasquez, I am passionate about python and solving problems efficiently.
 I am constantly looking for excellence and knowledge.
 Also, if something is repetitive, then I have to automate it.
 I have developed several scripts and applications in python to optimize daily tasks and improve processes in my work.
-I enjoy books, coffee and Vivaldi (the composer not the browser).
+I enjoy books, coffee and Vivaldi (the composer not the browser).</p>

 <br/>